Therapy

 At certain times in life, we may feel powerless, trapped, depressed or hopeless - perhaps even questioning who we are or why our life, work or relationships are not going the way we want.
 We may seek therapy because we would like emotional support and an empathic, caring listener, or to develop skills and strategies to help us navigate a particularly tough situation and painful feelings.
 I can help you work through such challenges in a supportive and understanding environment.

-Alongside the psychodynamic model, I utilise ideas and tools from CBT (Cognitive Behavioural Therapy) and other modalities to help clients focus on, and take proactive steps towards, specific goals.
-The combination of learning more about ourselves whilst taking action, even small steps, can be emotional and challenging, yet also deeply rewarding and empowering.
+Alongside the psychodynamic model, I sometimes utilise ideas and tools from CBT (Cognitive Behavioural Therapy) and other modalities to help clients take proactive steps towards specific goals.
+The combination of learning more about ourselves whilst taking action, even small steps, can be challenging yet empowering.

 The first session is a chance to discuss the main issues on your mind, clarify what you're hoping to gain from therapy, and for you to ask me any questions.
 It is both an "assessment" and a taster of regular therapy, as well as an opportunity for us to see if we might be a good "fit."
 Please contact me to arrange.

-If you then decide to proceed with therapy, we will clarify the goals and length of treatment and begin working on your concerns in more depth.
+If you decide to proceed with therapy, we will begin working on your concerns in more depth.
 I usually work open-ended; however, I can also offer a fixed number of sessions.
 The advantage of open-ended therapy is that a deeper relationship develops and more complex issues can be explored.

-Sessions are held once weekly and last for about 60 minutes.
-Some clients, for different reasons, prefer fortnightly sessions and I may offer this option if suitable -usually after a minimum of six weeks.
-Sessions can be held in person or online, or a combination of both.
+Sessions are held once weekly and last for 60 minutes.
+Some clients, for different reasons, prefer fortnightly sessions and I may offer this option if suitable - usually after a minimum of six weeks.
+Sessions can be held in person, online, or via phone.

 Beginning therapy can be a big step, and I will do all I can to help you feel at ease.